 “Work will be good for you.”

-“I know.
-Enough about that.
+“I know, but enough about that.
 Today is Ben’s big day.
 Give him some advice Daniel.”

 Anne rolled her eyes.
 “Really?”